The Very Simple Climate Model

-This is the most recent version of The Very, Very Simple Climate Model.
-You can use it to explore how the rate of carbon dioxide emissions affects the amount of CO2 in the atmosphere and Earth's climate.
+How much will temperature rise in the future?
+That depends on greenhouse gas emissions.
+Use this model to explore how the rate of carbon dioxide emissions affects the amount of CO2 in the atmosphere and Earth's temperature.
 You can also explore scenarios for future climate using the model with more detailed instructions.
-Using the Very, Very Simple Climate Model in the classroom?
-If so, check out the Educators Guide to the Very, Very Simple Climate Model.
+Using the Very Simple Climate Model in the classroom?
+If so, check out the The Very Simple Climate Model Activity.

 This climate model is very simple.
 It knows nothing of changing wind or precipitation patterns that might accompany and in turn influence warming; it doesn't care where the CO2 is within the atmosphere; it ignores other greenhouse gases; and so on.
 In this simple model, the temperature is determined entirely by the atmospheric CO2 concentration via greenhouse warming of the atmosphere.

 This model displays carbon emissions as gigatons of carbon (GtC) but it is worth noting that carbon emissions can also be displayed as gigatons of carbon dioxide (GtCO2).
 Around 80% of human caused greenhouse gas emissions are from CO2, so much of the carbon being added to the atmosphere is in the form of CO2.
 In this case, the model considers just the amount of carbon added to the atmosphere, which is less than the amount of CO2 added to the atmosphere, because the mass of the oxygen atoms that make up the CO2 molecules are not included.